 When you die, your survivor should contact both the D.C.
 Courts, Human Resources Division and the Benefits Administrator.
-If you have elected the survivor benefit (see page 17), your survivor will need to complete an application and provide the D.C.
+If you have elected the survivor benefit (see page 9), your survivor will need to complete an application and provide the D.C.
 Courts, Human Resources Division with certain documentation (such as marriage and death certificates).
 Your surviving spouse will receive 55% of your retirement benefit as a monthly benefit for the rest of his or her life unless he or she remarries before age 55.
 If applicable, your surviving child will also receive a monthly benefit until he or she is no longer eligible.
-If you die without a surviving spouse or surviving children, a lump sum credit of your contributions will be paid out following the order of precedence.
-(See page 18.)
+If you die without a surviving spouse or surviving children, and benefits paid to you were less than your contributions, a lump sum credit of your contributions will be paid out following the order of precedence.
+(See page 10.)